-Several Navy training and testing activities introduce chemicals into the marine environment that are potentially harmful in higher concentrations, however rapid dilution would occur and toxic concentrations are unlikely to be encountered.
+Several Navy training and testing activities introduce chemicals into the marine environment that are potentially harmful in higher concentrations; however, rapid dilution would occur and toxic concentrations are unlikely to be encountered.
 Chemicals introduced are principally from flares and propellants for missiles and torpedoes.
 Properly functioning flares, missiles, and torpedoes combust most of their propellants, leaving benign or readily diluted soluble combustion byproducts (e.g., hydrogen cyanide).
 Operational failures may allow propellants and their degradation products to be released into the marine environment.
 Flares and missile that operationally fail may release perchlorate, which is highly soluble in water, persistent, and impacts metabolic processes in many plants and animals if in sufficient concentration.
-Such concentrate or bioaccumulate, which was consistent with the expectations for a water soluble compound (Furin et al., 2013).
+Such concentrations are not likely to persist in the ocean.
+Research has demonstrated that perchlorate did not bioconcentrate or bioaccumulate, which was consistent with the expectations for a water soluble compound (Furin et al., 2013).
 Perchlorate from failed expendable items is therefore unlikely to compromise water quality to that point that it would act as a secondary stressor to sea turtles.
-It should also be noted that chemicals in the marine environment as a result of

-Navy training and testing activities would not occur in isolation and are typically associated with military expended materials that release the chemicals while in operation.
-Because sea turtles avoidance of an expended flare, missile, or torpedo in the water is almost certain (because of other ques such as visual and noise disturbance), it would further reduce the potential for introduced chemicals to act as a secondary stressor.
+It should also be noted that chemicals in the marine environment as a result of Navy training and testing activities would not occur in isolation and are typically associated with military expended materials that release the chemicals while in operation.
+Because sea turtles' avoidance of an expended flare, missile, or torpedo in the water is almost certain (because of other ques such as visual and noise disturbance), it would further reduce the potential for introduced chemicals to act as a secondary stressor.
 Avoidance is likely because expending these items would be accompanied by other visual ques or noise disturbances.